 By going through an agency, all parties can be reassured that relevant checks have been made in reference to the individual’s qualifications, training and background (including an up to date DBS, or Disclosure & Barring Service, check).

-Tutors can be male or female, young or old, experienced or newly-qualified, but the main characteristic to be on the lookout for is someone that you can see yourself working well with.
-Instead of being put off somebody because of their appearance, ask yourself what you could learn from this person and if they are the right fit for your tutoring needs.
+Tutors can be male or female, young or old, experienced or newly qualified, but the main character to be on the lookout for is someone that you can see yourself working well with.
+Instead of being put off by somebody because of their appearance, ask yourself what you could learn from this person and if they are the right fit for your tutoring needs.

 That said, remember that they are your tutor and not your friend!
 You don’t have to get on like a house on fire, but having a good rapport will certainly make lessons after school all the more bearable.